TypeScript SDK

 exposed in src/scope.ts.

-Running the conformance suite
+Running the full test suite

 Where to next